emanbuc/ASL-Recognition-Deep-Learning/README.md

   "enable_onnx_compatible_models": True
 }
 ```
-_Accuracy_ (ratio of predictions that exactly match the true class labels) is selected as primary metric for model scoring and the a remote compute cluster (up to 10 node, GPU based ) is selected as computation target.  _AmlCompute clusters_ support one interation running per node so  "max_concurrent_iterations" is set to 10 to match the cluster capacity.
+_Accuracy_ (ratio of predictions that exactly match the true class labels) is selected as primary metric for model scoring and the a remote GPU _AmlCompute Cluster_ with 10 node is selected as computation target.  _AmlCompute clusters_ support one interation running per node so  "max_concurrent_iterations" is set to 10 to match the cluster capacity.

 ```python
  automl_config = AutoMLConfig(